-These developments and trends within the Enterprises and the industry have taxed the resources of OFHEO to keep pace with the Enterprises.
-An increase in staffing is imperative to ensure that OFHEO has the capability to assess the consequences of further growth and innovation by Fannie Mae and Freddie Mac.
-OFHEO also must share with the Enterprises a commitment to technology that will permit the Office to leverage the expertise and skills of the staff.
-These mandates form the basis for OFHEO's fiscal year 2003 budget proposal.
-The FY 2003 Performance Plan describes what OFHEO would accomplish with the resources proposed.
+The developments and trends within the Enterprises and the industry continue to tax the resources of OFHEO to keep pace with the Enterprises.
+An increase in examinations staffing is imperative to ensure that OFHEO has the capability to assess the consequences of further growth and innovation by Fannie Mae and Freddie Mac.
+OFHEO also must continue to share with the Enterprises a commitment to technology that will permit the Office to leverage the expertise and skills of the staff, and is requesting funds to complete development of a prototype of an automated examination tool-the Examiner Workstation (described in Performance Goal 1.1).
+These mandates form the basis for OFHEO's fiscal year 2004 budget proposal.
+The FY 2004 Performance Plan describes what OFHEO would accomplish with the resources proposed.

-In performing its various regulatory functions, OFHEO functions as one program and uses crossorganizational teams comprised of staff members from various OFHEO offices, depending on the nature and complexity of the task.
+In performing its various regulatory functions, OFHEO functions as one program and uses cross-organizational teams comprised of staff members from various OFHEO offices, depending on the nature and complexity of the task.
 Thus, it is difficult to directly link OFHEO resource levels to specific performance goals as reflected in the means and strategies.
 OFHEO's estimates of the resources associated with each strategic objective are shown in the following table.
 OFHEO does not currently have capacity to monitor expenditures in accordance with its strategic objectives.
 However, the integrated administrative and financial management system proposed in the FY 2003 budget will provide OFHEO with that capability in the future.